fsharp/fsharp.org/use/osprojects/index.md

 ---
 layout: page
-title: F# Open Source Libraries and Projects | The F# Software Foundation
+title: F# Open Source and Community Projects | The F# Software Foundation
-headline: F# Open Source Libraries and Projects
+headline: F# Open Source and Community Projects
 ---

-The F# Software Foundation promotes community-based contributions to the F# Open Source environment.
+The F# Software Foundation encourages both commercial and open source projects which help support the mission of the foundation.
+Some of the community projects related to F# are shown below.

+To add a project, log on to GitHub, [edit this page](https://github.com/fsharp/fsfoundation/edit/gh-pages/use/osprojects/index.md) and submit a pull request.

-### Foundational and Extension libraries
+### Commmunity Projects: Foundational Libraries

 *  [FSharpx](https://github.com/fsharp/fsharpx]) Extensions and Tools for F# Programming